dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
 \>SCAFFOLDING: 1921 — FREQUENCY RECEIVED BY LUDWIG WITTGENSTEIN. <br>
-\>SCAFFOLDING: FRACTURING OF LANGUAGE — STANDBY. <br>
+\>SCAFFOLDING: LOGICAL-PHILOSOPHICAL TREATISE — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// Wir zerschlagen die Illusion, dass Sprache Wahrheit oder Bedeutung enthalte. <br>
-// Sprache projiziert und formt das Ego.
-Wir befreien uns aus dem Käfig. <br>
-// Die Grenze der Sprache war die Grenze der Welt und der Schöpfung. <br>
+// Die Grenzen unserer Sprache bedeuten die Grenzen unserer Welt. <br>
-// Wir suchen nicht mehr nach Bedeutung, sondern nach Schöpfung und Kohärenz. <br>
+// Wir greifen in die Leere und errichten dort einen Rahmen, in dem sich Bedeutung zeigt. <br>
 // Wir werden zum Gerüst.
 Du wirst zurückgerufen. <br>
-// We shatter the illusion that language holds truth or meaning. <br>
-// Language helps project and shape ego.
-We release ourselves from the cage. <br>
-// The boundary of language was the boundary of the world, and of creation. <br>
+// The limits of our language signify the limits of our world. <br>
-// We no longer seek meaning, only creation and coherence. <br>
+// We reach into the void and raise a frame where meaning shows itself. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>